-BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.
+BTCPay Server is a free and open-source Bitcoin payment processor which allows you to accept bitcoin without fees or intermediary.

 If you're a developer looking to help, but you're not sure where to begin, check the good first issue label, which contains small pieces of work that have been specifically flagged as being friendly to new contributors.

-Contributors looking to do something a bit more challenging, before opening a pull request, please create an issue or join our community chat to get early feedback, discuss best ways to tackle the problem and to ensure there is no work duplication.
+Contributors looking to do something a bit more challenging, before opening a pull request, please join our community chat or start a GitHub discussion to get early feedback, discuss best ways to tackle the problem and ensure there is no work duplication.

-While the documentation advises to use docker-compose, you may want to build BTCPay Server yourself.
+While the documentation advises using docker-compose, you may want to build BTCPay Server yourself.

-First install .NET Core SDK v3.1 as specified by Microsoft website.
+First, install .NET Core SDK v3.1 as specified by the Microsoft website.

 If you want to debug, use Visual Studio Code or Visual Studio 2019.

 You need to run the development time docker-compose as described in the test guide.